 - Once cut, these roof lines will complete the five-sided panels for the front and back of the birdhouse.

 Drill the Entrance

 - Dry fit the pieces and place them on a flat work surface for assembly.

 - Use 1 1/2-inch finishing nails to fasten the front and back panels to the side wall pieces.

-- Nail the bottom of the birdhouse to the wall assembly.
+- Use an air nailer or hammer to nail the bottom of the birdhouse to the wall assembly.

 Tip: Drill pilot holes for the nails and apply a bead of wood glue to the joints before hammering pieces together.
 Wipe away any excess glue.